core-wg/oscore/draft-ietf-core-object-security.md

 To prevent reuse of the Nonce/Sequence Number with the same key, or from accepting replayed messages, a node needs to handle the situation of suddenly losing sequence number and replay window state in RAM, e.g. as a result of a reboot.

-After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates, e.g. using EDHOC {{I-D.selander-ace-cose-ecdhe}}.
+After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates, e.g. using ACE {{I-D.ietf-ace-oauth-authz}}.
 However, establishing a fresh security context may have a non-negligible cost in terms of e.g. power consumption.

 If a stored security context is to be used after reboot, then the node MUST NOT reuse a previous Sequence Number and MUST NOT accept previously accepted messages.